simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 ---
 title: Testing your Vue.js in Laravel - common gotchas and why to start as early as possible
 release_date: Today
-slug: do-not-use-a-ftp-client
+slug: vue-testing-in-laravel
 excerpt: >-

     Laravel offers an awesome testing environment, but if you are like me and use Vue.js for much of the frontend, you most likely have big blindspot on your testing map

-    I want to talk about a few roadblocks, bruises and broken legs I experienced while adding a vue testing layer to my applications
+    I want to talk about a few roadblocks, bruises and broken legs I experienced while adding vue testing layers to applications.
 tags:
-  - Backend
+  - Frontend
   - Dev Ops
+  - Testing
 header_image: >-
   https://res.cloudinary.com/simonvomeyser/image/upload/v1588611570/dont-use-ftp/dont-use-ftp-list-header-image.png
 list_image: >-